Turmeric (Curcuma longa) one has been cut open to show inside

 Medical Disclaimer: This guide is for educational purposes only and is not medical advice.
 Electuaries are suitable for supporting minor, self-limiting conditions.
 Never give honey to infants under 12 months old due to botulism risk.
 If you are pregnant, nursing, taking medications, have diabetes, or have known allergies, seek guidance from a qualified health practitioner before using herbal preparations.
 The information about plant constituents and traditional uses is educational in nature and should not be interpreted as health claims.
 Always properly identify herbs and source them from reputable suppliers.

-Note on Pricing: All prices mentioned in this guide are approximate and based on New Zealand suppliers as of December 2025.
+Note on Pricing: All prices mentioned in this guide are approximate and based on New Zealand suppliers as of January 2026.
 Prices vary by supplier, season, and market conditions.
 We recommend checking current prices with your local suppliers.